Keep being updated with phanganist.com by following our Facebook page.

 Central and by far the most famous trekking road in Koh Phangan.
 Path is a bit steep and takes 1.5 to 2 hours to reach the 630m high top, but the reward is glorious – on a clear day, the view spreads across Chaloklum, Thong Nai Pan and neighboring Koh Tao and Koh Samui and sometimes even the mainland!

 How to get there: Following the main road to Chaloklum, find a right turn marked with the ‘Khao Ra Bungalows’ sign.
+Once you are on this path, follow the next left until you stumble upon a bridge, which is a clear sign that you are on the right way.

 Bottle Beach Trek